guillaumebort/cagette/README.md

+# Cagette

-# Cagette, the quick and dirty data store for prototyping
+> Cagette is a quick and dirty data store for prototyping

 ## Setting up with sbt